martinmhan/grass-invaders/README.md

 # Description
 Grass Invaders is a full-stack replica of the classic Space Invaders game.
 The app itself is fairly simple - you control a ship and shoot at monsters while they chase and shoot at you.
 The game ends when a monster touches or hits you with a laser.
-All scores are saved in database and high scores can be displayed in the game.
+All scores are saved in a database and high scores can be displayed within the game.

 ## Technical Stack:
   - Development: PostgreSQL | Express | React | Node.js